zorp-corp/sword/docs/persistence.md

 The net effect of this is that the file region to which the read-protected page was mapped will remain unmodified, but our process continues with identical contents in a virtual memory page mapped to a new region of the file.
 The process continues from the faulting instruction and writes to memory.
 Index metadata which maps regions of the file to regions of memory remains untouched at this juncture.

-### Committing writes

 To facilitate restoring the persistent memory arena from durable block storage, we reserve two pages at the beginning of the file for metadata storage.
 This does not limit us to a page for metadata, we may commit metadata objects alongside our stored data, and reference it from a page.
 A metadata page contains a counter and a checksum of the page's contents.
 The page with a valid checksum and the more recent counter is used to load the data.

-To atomically commit writes since the last commit to durable storage, we simply `msync()` (note: and `fsync()` or is that implied by `msync()`?) each dirty page.
+To atomically commit writes since the last commit to durable storage, we simply `msync()` each dirty page.
 If all syncs succeed, we know that data in these pages is durably persisted to disk.
 We may now safely write a new metadata page to whichever metadata page is not in use.
 Once this too successfully `msync`s, our writes are durably committed.

+#### Lazy copying

+Another possible approach which leverages kernel support for in-memory copy-on-write, at the expense of using a boundable amount of swap, is to make writable mappings `MAP_PRIVATE`.
+This instructs the kernel to copy the page in the page cache on the first write.
+Unfortunately, this is now an anonymous mapping, meaning it is not backed by file storage.
+Thus, if the kernel elects to evict it, it will be written to swap space on disk.
+It is still necessary to map pages as `PROT_READ` and use a signal handler, because we must track which pages are dirtied.
+It is almost certainly necessary to set a configurable limit on the number of dirty pages before a snapshot will be committed, since the number of dirty pages is limited by the available RAM and swap.

+To commit, we select regions in the file from the free list, and `write()` each dirty page to a free region.
+We must then achieve a successful `fsync()` to know that the file has been committed.

 ### When to commit